GSA/digitalgov.gov/content/posts/2012/12/2012-12-21-mobile-gov-resources-for-2013.md

 title: Mobile Gov Resources for 2013!
 summary: 'With mobile use growing exponentially and federal agencies implementing customer-facing mobile services for the Digital Government Strategy, we decided to put together a Mobile Gov resource &#8220;cheat sheet&#8221; with concepts and information we think will be helpful for agencies implementing Mobile Gov in 2013.
 Here&#8217;s what Mobile Gov implementers need to'
 topics:
-  - Mobile
+  - mobile
   - api
   - DHS
   - DOL
   - GSA
   - HHS
   - IRS
-  - mobile apps
+  - mobile-apps
-  - mobile gov
+  - mobile-gov
   - mobile-first
-  - MobileGov
+  - mobile-gov
   - National Institutes of Health
   - NIH
   - Thursday Mobile Products